 It is important to cover all language skills in the classroom that will help improve students’ listening, speaking, reading and writing abilities effectively.

 By focusing on the appropriate balance of core skills and using a variety of teaching styles, you will engage your students more and help them get the most out of your lessons.

 ESL Listening Activities for Adult Language Learners

-For in-depth examples of a number of these types of engaging classroom listening activities, have a look at the ESL Listening Activities for Adults and Kids outlined on ESL Expat’s website.
+For in-depth examples of a number of these types of engaging classroom listening activities, have a look at these ESL listening activities for adults and kids.

 ESL Reading Activities for Adult Language Learners

-For a comprehensive description of useful classroom reading activities, check out the ESL Reading Activities for Adults and Kids on ESL Expat’s website.
+For a comprehensive description of useful classroom reading activities, check out these ESL reading activities for adults and kids.